 My name is Bryan Robert, and I am welcoming you to my website.

 I am most comfortable with pop, rock, and soul projects, albeit that I have working experience with a wide variety of musical genres.
+I have a wide interest in musical genres and I enjoy overlap and collaborations among them.

 Growing up in the Netherlands, with access to uncensored radio broadcasting the best music from the U.S., the U.K., and the regions around us, I had access to the best of the best pop, rock, EDM, and urban music.
 My musical platter is a mixture of the best rock classics from the U.K. and the U.S., the best Swedish composers, the best Dutch DJ-Producers, and some more unconventional and obscure music genres.
 Additionally, while living in Canada, Mexico, and the U.S., I found and learned to appreciate the beauty of more traditional music traditions.
 I discovered the world to be a source of musical richness, and that richness of musical influences inspired my perspective on music and making music.